Do you have an armadillo problem?

 2. Garlic

-All you have to do is place crushed garlic on the ground where the armadillos have been disturbing.
+Place crushed garlic in areas where armadillos frequently dig or travel.
 Replace the garlic every few days to keep the scent fresh.

 You can also install motion-activated sprinklers in your yard.

-This sudden spray startles the animal and deters it from staying any longer.
-Plus, it’s all-natural — no poisons or chemicals required!
+The spray startles the animal and deters it from staying any longer.
+Plus, it’s all-natural—no poisons or chemicals required!

 Motion-sensing lights can also be a great way to deter armadillos.